 Love, betrayal, and insectoid alien thingies that infest you until you beg for death—StarCraft has everything that gives lasting power to any space opera.
-Since Blizzard’s seminal real-time strategy game debuted in 1998, it has spawned an intense cult following, launched a reinvention of the global esports scene, and redefined the RTS genre all at the same time.
+Since Blizzard's seminal real-time strategy game debuted in 1998, it has spawned an intense cult following, launched a reinvention of the global esports scene, and redefined the RTS genre simultaneously.
 Players fell in love with the Terrans, the Zerg, and the Protoss, and the competitive-gaming scene was never the same.

 Bringing Back Space Wars In All Its Glory And Horror

-When it comes to the fun factor, Wings of Liberty packs a punch like a Thor siege-walker.
-The branching storylines of the main campaign offer players important choices to make regarding alliances, and the missions themselves improve upon the mechanics that made the first game so darn great.
-Longtime fans can relish in the familiarity of the old controls plus upgrades to the units and their functions, while new players can still ease into the fresh new world and get the hang of it eventually.
+Regarding the fun factor, Wings of Liberty packs a punch like a Thor siege-walker.
+The branching storylines of the main campaign offer players essential choices regarding alliances, and the missions themselves improve upon the mechanics that made the first game so darn great.
+Longtime fans can relish the familiarity of the old controls plus upgrades to the units and their functions, while new players can still ease into the fresh new world and eventually get the hang of it.

-Of course, Wings of Liberty isn’t perfect—no game is.
+Of course, Wings of Liberty isn't perfect—no game is.
 People have complained about steep learning curves, clunky commands, and disappointing graphics.
-The exclusion of LAN play put an end to LAN parties (which is the end of an era in itself).
+The exclusion of LAN play ended LAN parties (the end of an era itself).
 But the compelling storyline and the new features 12 years in the making more than made up for the cons.
-Plus, any followup to a classic always deserves a chance, and with the overwhelmingly positive reception of the critically acclaimed game, it’s safe to say that Wings of Liberty undoubtedly delivered.
+Plus, any follow-up to a classic always deserves a chance, and with the overwhelmingly positive reception of the critically acclaimed game, it's safe to say that Wings of Liberty undoubtedly delivered.

 Dominating The Esports Arena

-Wings of Liberty was designed particularly with professional play in mind, and Blizzard was determined to correct its sins from the past (hence the elimination of LAN play).
+Wings of Liberty was designed with professional play in mind, and Blizzard was determined to correct its sins from the past (hence the elimination of LAN play).
 The game was an instant hit.
-It practically turned into a national sport in South Korea, and became one of the most-watched games across the globe.
+It practically became a national sport in South Korea and became one of the most-watched games globally.
 Existing and aspiring professional players alike came in droves to competitions like ESL, Major League Gaming, IGN ProLeague, North American StarLeague, Team Liquid StarCraft League, and DreamHack.
 The prize pools were some of the largest in the professional gaming scene, and rising stars shot even further to fame both in and out of South Korea.

-One such measure was the imposition of the region lock, which made for a more balanced distribution of power among top players, a majority of which were Korean competitors.
-The region lock helped moderate the wins around the world, leading to one of the most popular success stories of all time: Sasha “Scarlett” Hostyn.
-With her tide of Zerglings that overwhelmed her opponent’s defenses, the Canadian player bested two-time WCS Global champion Kim “sOs” Joo-yin in the grand finals of IEM Pyeongchang.
-Her relentless aggression dubbed the event as the first Premier championship won by a female player, effectively breaking the stigma that esports is a boys’ club.
+One such measure was the imposition of the region lock, which made for a more balanced distribution of power among top players, most of whom were Korean competitors.
+The region lock helped moderate the wins worldwide, leading to one of the most famous success stories of all time: Sasha "Scarlett" Hostyn.
+With her tide of Zerglings that overwhelmed her opponent's defenses, the Canadian player bested two-time WCS Global champion Kim "sOs" Joo-yin in the grand finals of IEM Pyeongchang.
+Her relentless aggression dubbed the event as the first Premier championship won by a female player, effectively breaking the stigma that esports is a boys' club.

+While StarCraft II's journey through esports had its ups and downs, it never faded.
 Today, the World Championship Series (WCS) has been retired.
-Blizzard is introducing the new ESL Pro Tour StarCraft II and DreamHack SC2 Masters, featuring a new ecosystem with six international tournaments every year.
-While StarCraft II’s journey through esports had its ups and downs, it never really went away.
-The game isn’t as huge as it was in its heyday, but it still chugs along with a dedicated group of loyal fans who keep the fire burning.
+Blizzard is introducing the new ESL Pro Tour StarCraft II and DreamHack SC2 Masters, featuring a unique ecosystem with six international tournaments yearly.
+The game isn't as huge as it was in its heyday, but it still chugs along with a dedicated group of loyal fans who keep the fire burning.